microsoft/aed-go-learn-content/control-flow/includes/2-switch.md

 }
 ```

-Run several times above code, and you'll see a different output every time (If you run it in the Go Playground, you'll get the same result every time, and that's one of the service's limitations).
+Run the code above several times, and you'll see a different output every time (If you run it in the Go Playground, you'll get the same result every time, and that's one of the service's limitations).

 Go executes each case of the `switch` statement until it finds a match for the condition.
 However, notice that the previous code doesn't cover all possible cases of the `num` variable's values.
 For instance, if `num` ends up being `5`, the program's output will simply be `ok`.
 Alternatively, you can be more specific about the default use case and include it like this: